What is it like to sail on Norwegian Cruise Line (NCL)?

 As well, there’s a wide range for prices even within a region depending on the ship you sail and the length of journey.

-During the height of summer, we found prices starting around $80-100 per day on cruises from Miami on Norwegian Sky (an older ship in the fleet).
-For example, a four-day cruise on the Sky to Key West and the Bahamas ran $363 per person for an interior room in a recent search.
+During the height of summer, we found prices starting around $80-120 per day on cruises from Miami on Norwegian Sky (an older ship in the fleet).
+For example, a five-day cruise on the Sky to Key West and the Bahamas ran $599 per person for an interior room in a recent search.

 Longer trips and newer ships are usually more expensive.
-The summer season sees 7-day cruises from Miami to the Caribbean aboard Norwegian Breakaway (a newer ship, but not the newest) running around $1,000 per person.
+The summer season sees 7-day cruises from Miami to the Caribbean aboard Norwegian Escape (a newer ship, but not the newest) running around $899 per person.

 However, what you spend on cruise fare is just a portion of what you’ll spend on your entire cruise.
 Norwegian is big on generating onboard spending.

-For example, while Carnival charges around $55 per day for its drink package, NCL charges $99 per day.
+For example, while Carnival charges around $60 per day for its drink package, NCL charges $99 per day.
+The highest tier of wi-fi service costs about $40 per day on the ship.
 The cruise line also has a heavy focus on specialty restaurants that are an extra charge, as well as charges for some things to do on the ship like laser tag and go-karts.

 Don’t like extra charges?
 Norwegian offers a “Free at Sea” sale that can give you certain perks for free, including free drinks, Internet, shore excursions, and specialty dining.
 For some passengers this can save money, just be aware that the rate for a cabin with these perks included is usually higher than the base price for the room.

 As we’ve mentioned, Norwegian sails around the world.
 You can board a cruise anywhere from London to Lisbon to Los Angeles.
 In total, the cruise line has sailings from more than 40 ports worldwide.